-Changes in JSP files are not reflected in Jira even after the service restart
+How to make changes to JSP files always reflected after the service restart

-When working on customization tasks, it is often beneficial to directly update JSP pages in Jira with a custom content.
-However, upon modifying the respective JSP template, the changes are not reflected in Jira even after the service has been restarted.
+When working on customization tasks, it is sometimes beneficial to directly update JSP pages in Jira with a custom content.
+However, upon modifying the respective JSP template, the changes may not be reflected in Jira even after the service has been restarted.

 Solution